-- (a) Eliminate intercompany transactions - (b) Reflect the income and expenses of Dorchester Hugoton as a 96.7% net profits interest.
+- (a) Eliminate intercompany transactions and their effect on depletion. - (b) Reflect the income and expenses of Dorchester Hugoton as a 96.7% net profits interest.

 Under the net profits interests agreement, certain costs and expenses previously incurred by Dorchester Hugoton will be the obligations of Dorchester Minerals Operating LP, and Dorchester Minerals will retain a 96.97% net profits interest.
 Accordingly, adjustments have been made to reduce expenses and revenues as follows: